minhduccm/pg_to_brokers/README.md

 ```

 ## Notes
-- With fault tolerant design in mind, we guarantee no data lost.
+With fault tolerant design in mind, we guarantee no data lost.
 But in case of system failure that could lead to sending messages/events more than once so your Consumer workers should be able to handle duplication as well.

 ## Future works
+- Support Apache Kafka